ClickHouse/ClickHouse/docs/en/sql-reference/functions/index.md

 Custom functions from lambda expressions can be created using the [CREATE FUNCTION](../statements/create/function.md) statement.
 To delete these functions use the [DROP FUNCTION](../statements/drop.md#drop-function) statement.

 ## Executable User Defined Functions {#executable-user-defined-functions}
 ClickHouse can call any external executable program or script to process data.
 Describe such functions in a [configuration file](../../operations/configuration-files.md) and add the path of that file to the main configuration in `user_defined_executable_functions_config` setting.
-If a wildcard symbol `*` is used in the path, then all files matching a pattern are loaded.
+If a wildcard symbol `*` is used in the path, then all files matching the pattern are loaded.
 Example:
 ``` xml
 <user_defined_executable_functions_config>*_function.xml</user_defined_executable_functions_config>
 ```
-User defined function configurations are searched relative to a path specified in the `user_files_path` setting.
+User defined function configurations are searched relative to the path specified in the `user_files_path` setting.

 A function configuration contains the following settings: